Awareness – Desired Behavior = Breach

 In order to overcome this mindset, an attitude (mental model) must be developed that it is better to effect change than to be forced to change due to an event that affects an organization such as a breach.
 In the Marines, an attitude that was instilled in me that guides me to this day is “Improvement can always be achieved and there is never an end to preparation”.

 Such an attitude is known as a growth mindset which must be the mindset in the pursuit of a Mature Cyber Model.
 A growth mindset embraces challenges, sees effort as the path to mastery, enables a person to persist in the face of setbacks, and learns from criticism and even failure.
 A growth mindset must be the dominant mindset if a person and/or organization are to persevere in the never-ending journey to mature and grow as the threat environment evolves.

 The growth mindset encourages continuous learning and creates the motivation to work hard, resist the human tendency to become complacent, and respond resiliently to the failure and adversity that are sure to be encountered.

 Principle 2 – Humans are lazy

 In the cyber threat environment, training in mental toughness should be considered a critical component of the Mature Cyber Model.
 Specifically, the perseverance component of mental toughness.
-Perseverance is the combination of emotional control and an attitude towards being delivery oriented.
+Perseverance is the combination of emotional control and an attitude toward being delivery-oriented.

 Emotions drive a person’s thoughts and behavior.
 Emotions color a person’s perspective on a situation.